 This dashboard provides a snapshot of all active and inactive cases throughout our network of 13 schools and our administrative office; both are comprised of approximately 660 staff members and 4,000 scholars.
-We will update this information twice a week, Tuesday and Friday.
+We will update this information daily.

 |These family newsletters are packed with information about school and our safety plan.